 Dr. Al-Issa’s groundbreaking interfaith efforts include his trip to Auschwitz in January 2020 for the 75th anniversary of the liberation of the death camp.
 The Auschwitz Museum declared it the most senior Islamic delegation ever to visit.
-He also met with His Holiness Pope Francis in 2017 to forge a first of its kind agreement between MWL and the Vatican.
+He has been recognized by the American Jewish Committee, the American Sephardi Federation and the Combat Anti-Semitism Movement for his leadership and initiatives to combat anti- Semitism, Islamophobia and hate speech around the world.
 In 2019, Dr. Al-Issa led representatives of the Abrahamic religions in France in signing an agreement for peace and solidarity, and held a conference on reconciliation in Sri Lanka to heal inter-religious divides created by the terrible Easter terrorist attacks.
+Dr. Al-Issa also met with His Holiness Pope Francis in 2017 to forge a first of its kind agreement between MWL and the Vatican.

 The American Jewish Committee (AJC) has described Dr. Al-Issa as “the most powerful voice in the Muslim world promoting moderate Islam.”
 Cardinal Timothy Dolan has called Dr. Al-Issa “the most eloquent spokesman in the Islamic world for reconciliation and friendship among the religions.”
 President Russell Nelson of the Church of Jesus Christ of Latter-day Saints said, "You are a peacemaker.
 You are a bridge builder.
-And we need more leaders like you." in a meeting with Dr. Al-Issa’s efforts to rebuild the historic relationship between Muslims and Jews through engaging and educating the next generation of leaders.
+And we need more leaders like you."
+President Ari Berman of Yeshiva University hailed Dr. Al-Issa’s efforts to rebuild the historic relationship between Muslims and Jews through engaging and educating the next generation of leaders.

 Dr. Al-Issa assumed his current role as Secretary-General of the Muslim World League in August 2016.
 In the same year, he became Chairman of the International Body of Muslim Scholars and a member of the Senior Scholars Organization in Saudi Arabia.

-Over the last three years, Dr. Al-Issa has travelled extensively throughout the United States, Europe, Africa and Asia, meeting with dignitaries and parliamentarians from the fields of justice, law and human rights, and major faith-based and community leaders.
+As Secretary-General, Dr. Al-Issa has travelled extensively throughout the United States, Europe, Africa and Asia, meeting with dignitaries and parliamentarians from the fields of justice, law and human rights, as well as major faith-based and community leaders.